rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 1 - A Pragmatic Philosophy/README.md

 Building your knowledge portfolio:
 - **Invest regularly.** Just as in financial investing, you must invest in your knowledge portfolio regularly.
 Even if it’s just a small amount, the habit itself is as important as the sums.
-- Diversify.
+- **Diversify**.
 The more technologies you are comfortable with, the better you will be able to adjust to change.
-- Manage risk.
+- **Manage risk**.
 Don’t put all your technical eggs in one basket.
-- Buy low, sell high.
+- **Buy low, sell high**.
 Learning an emerging technology before it becomes popular can be just as hard as finding an undervalued stock, but the payoff can be just as rewarding.
-- Review and rebalance.
+- **Review and rebalance**.

 Goals:
-- Learn at least one new language every year.
+- Learn at least **one new language every year**.
 Different languages solve the same problems in different ways.
 By learning several different approaches, you can help broaden your thinking and avoid getting stuck in a rut.
-- Read a technical book in a quarter.
+- Read a technical book **in a quarter**.
 - Read nontechnical books, too.
 Don’t forget the human side of the equation.
 - Take classes.
-- Participate in local user groups.
+- **Participate** in local user groups.
 Don’t just go and listen, but actively participate.
 Isolation can be deadly to your career; find out what people are working on outside of your company.
-- Experiment with different environments.
+- **Experiment** with different environments.
 If you’ve worked only in Windows, play with Unix at home.
 - Stay current.
 Subscribe to trade magazines and other journals.
 - Get wired.